Ghostmonday/Director-Studio/README.md

    - API continues naturally from that frame with new prompt

 **Supported Tiers:**
-- Economy (Kling 1.6): Single-image + prompt
+- Economy (Kling v1.6): Single-image + prompt
-- Basic (Pollo 1.6): Single-image + prompt
+- Basic (Kling v1.6): Single-image + prompt
+- Pro (Kling v2.0 Master): Single-image + prompt
-- Pro (Kling 2.5 Turbo): Single-image + prompt
+- Premium (Kling v2.5 Turbo): Single-image + prompt

 All tiers use the same continuity method for consistency.
-No `imageTail` parameter is used.
+Camera movements are detected from prompt text (keywords like "zoom in", "drone shot", "pan left") and interpreted naturally by the model - no `camera_control` JSON needed for maximum compatibility.

 ### Image Processing